Information Disclosure and Promotion Policy Design for Platforms: Preliminary Analysis

+We now study a class of platform policies that are natural to consider when the seller prices myopically: myopic promotions designed to maximize instantaneous consumer surplus, together with an initial signal that may reveal information about~$\phi$.
+Our analysis reveals that myopic promotion policies typically allow the seller to learn the true fraction of impatient consumers~$\phi$.
+As a result, with any initial information signal, the long-run average consumer surplus generated by myopic promotions converges to the one achievable by truthfully revealing $\phi$ to the seller.
+Therefore, while optimizing the initial signal may increase consumer welfare in the short run, the long-run average impact of optimizing this signal diminishes asymptotically.
-We first analyze the consumer surplus generated by the platform when it maximizes instantaneous consumer surplus without considering the long-term consequences of the seller's learning. {From Lemma~\ref{lemma:PromotionAsFunctionOfBelief}, myopic pricing decisions only depend on the history through the promotion policy and the current belief.
-Therefore, in \emph{any} period and at any history that corresponds to the same belief $\mu\in[0,1]$, a myopic promotion policy must generate the same expected consumer surplus.\footnote{There is not a unique myopic promotion policy because the probability of promotion at prices not selected by the seller does not affect the outcome or expected payoffs.} Thus, it is without loss to set $T=1$ and characterize a myopic promotion policy by solving the following for each belief $\mu_1 \in [0,1]$:}

-where $p$ is the myopically optimal price that is induced by the promotion policy.
-The constraint ensures that $p$ is myopically optimal, and letting $p$ be a variable ensures that $p$ maximizes consumer welfare among all myopically optimal prices.
+We begin by introducing myopic promotion policies and discussing the incentives they create.
+By Lemma~\ref{lemma:PromotionAsFunctionOfBelief}, it is without loss to assume that myopic pricing decisions depend only on the history through the promotion policy and the current belief.
+Therefore, in any period and at any history that corresponds to the same belief $\mu\in[0,1]$, a myopic promotion policy must generate the same expected consumer surplus, which we denote by $W^M(\mu)$.
+Thus, to characterize a myopic promotion policy,\footnote{There is not a unique myopic promotion policy because the probability of promotion at prices not selected by the seller does not affect the outcome or expected payoffs.} it suffices to set $T=1$ and solve the following optimization problem for each belief $\mu_1 \in [0,1]$: {The constraint in (\ref{eq:myopicPromotion}) ensures that $p$ is myopically optimal for the seller, given the promotion policy, and letting $p$ be a variable ensures that $p$ maximizes consumer welfare among all myopically optimal prices (in line with the myopic Bayesian pricing defined in Definition~\ref{def:MyopicPricingPolicy})}.

-By Assumption~\ref{Assump:ConsSurplus}, for each fixed $\phi$, the expected consumer surplus is decreasing in the price $p$; thus, in solving \eqref{eq:myopicPromotion}, the platform seeks to incentivize the seller to set a low price.
-However, the platform is constrained in its ability to do so because the seller can always choose to ignore the platforms' promotion policy and focus on selling exclusively to patient customers.
-Let $p^*$ denote the seller's revenue-maximizing price for patient consumers, that is,